nguyensjsu/sp19-202-goofy-object/journal/week1-Gaochao Wang.md

 - Task2: Game Logic Design

 ### Problems/Blocks
-Not sure what database is fast enough to do real time update
+Not sure what database to use

 ### Time Spend
 - Task1: 4 hrs